 Obtain an EIN

-The EIN or Employer Identification Number (also called a Federal Employer Identification Number or FEIN) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
+The EIN or Employer Identification Number (also referred to as a Federal Employer Identification Number, FEIN, or Federal Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
 Similar to a social security number for an individual, the EIN identifies business entities for tax purposes.
-The EIN will be needed to hire employees, open a bank account, register for business licenses and permits, file federal and state taxes, and more.
+The EIN will be needed to hire employees, open a bank account, build business credit, register for business licenses and permits, file federal and state taxes, and more.

 How much is an EIN in Iowa?